odin2350/PCC/Notes.md

 ## import this
 The Zen of Python, by Tim Peters

+## diffrent
+- a = 15   = is a stament that a is 15
+- == equality operator for IF statments a == 15 true if a is 15 false if case sensetive

+- != not equal

+- To find out whether a particular value is already in a list, use the keyword in requested_toppings = ['mushrooms', 'onions', 'pineapple'] 'mushrooms' IN requested_toppings

 # methods
 Every method is followed by a set of ( ) parentheses, because methods often need additional information to do their work.